alon-e/iotaWayBack/readme.md

 # iotaWayBack
 `iotaWayBack` is a tool for compiling a SQL database based on confirmed transactions, from past IOTA DBs.

 In addition, it's a tool to document the process I did, to create my copy of this SQL DB - a continuous database of confirmed transaction from **Oct.
-4 2016 - Sept.
-22 2017**.
+4 2016 - Oct.
+20 2017**.

 **if you only want to search my DB, without building your own - jump to `4.`**
 ### from IRI to SQL:
  #### 1. obtaining past IOTA DBs:
- All pre-snapshot dbs can be found here: [http://alon-e.com/IOTA_DBs](http://alon-e.com/IOTA_DBs).
+ All pre-snapshot dbs can be found here: [http://store.alon-e.com/IOTA_DBs](http://store.alon-e.com/IOTA_DBs).

  More information on the DB collection process can be found [here](https://docs.google.com/spreadsheets/d/1cnSlLjfyHfpjXAzwOEpAk1w1zGc0dYP_mmATuctqN0s/edit#gid=0).
  *credit to @lobeto, who reached out to veteran IOTA users to complete the missing DBs.